hytech-racing/circuits-support-2020/.github/pull_request_template.md

 - [ ] Did you assign the right people for review (on the right)?

 ## Part Description
 *Describe the contents of the pull request.
 List all the devices you added.
-Also list any footprints or symbosl you modified.*
+Also list any footprints or symbols you modified.
+If changing other supporting files, please give details on what those changes are.*

 ## Additional Information
-*Put any additional datasheets, information and/or useful links here.*
+*Put any datasheets per new device, information and/or useful links here.*